TOPOI-DH/corpussearch/README.md

   gui.displayGUI()
 ```

-A basic word search returns all results where the searchword is contained in the main column, e.g. 'text'.
+A basic word search returns all results where the search word is contained in the main column, e.g. 'text'.
 Search values can contain regular expressions, e.g. `\d{2,4}\s[A-Z]`.
 For search in parts other then the main column, fuzzy searches are possible if the number of unique values on that level is less than `maxValues`.
-This routine uses `difflib` to compare the searchstring to possible values on that level.
-This can help if the actual string formating is not well known, but could possibely lead to undesired results.
+This routine uses `difflib` to compare the search string to possible values on that level.
+This can help if the actual string formating is not well known, but could possibly lead to undesired results.

-Results are displayed in the sentence output boxes, where the right box contains metainformation derived from the non-main columns or multiindex levels.
+Results are displayed in the sentence output boxes, where the right box contains meta-information derived from the non-main columns or multi-index levels.

 To navigate between results use the 'previous' and 'next' buttons.